-(Top) The Arcadia Police Department serves and protects a city of more than 57,000 residents, 60 percent of whom identify as Asian American.
-Roy Nakamura, a 28-year
+The Arcadia Police Department serves and protects a city of more than 57,000 residents, 60 percent of whom identify as Asian American.
+(Left) Roy Nakamura, a 28-year veteran, is Arcadia's first Japanese American police chief.
+He was appointed in October 2020.
 (Bottom) Chief Roy Nakamura takes a moment to chat with community members at the April 28 event.